JakubNer/illustrator-slideshow-tempalte/README.md

 The *seconds* attribute dictates the number of seconds to stay on that slide/*test selection* during playback.

-If set to '0', that slide/*text selection* will be skipped during playback, but it will be navigateable through trick play.
+If set to '0', that slide/*text selection* will be skipped during playback &mdash; even when navigated to through trick play &mdash; which makes it useful for headings.

 ##### `centered`